-When the child gets a box, they have to roll the dice which (you can make these dice into multiplication dice bt writing on them) and answer the question.
+When the child gets a box, they have to roll the dice which (you can make these dice into multiplication dice by writing on them) and answer the question.
 The opponent checks.
 If they get it right, they can claim the box by putting their initials in the box.
 If not, the opponent puts their name into the box.
 All you need for this is a free boxes template and dice.
 Use dice you have – decide on the times tables and they just multiply it by that number.
 If they roll a dice and get a six.
 If they selected the five times tables, just multiply six by five.
 Please download my boxes template above.

-You then just print as many copies as you want, and you have an inexpensive or sometimes free times tables board game to help children to learn.
+You can just print as many copies as you want, and you will have an inexpensive or sometimes free times tables board game to help children to learn.
 Many children really do learn better when playing a game and interacting with others.
-Some like multiplication dice games which you can play by yourself or with a friend.
-Furthermore, They can also battle against the computer with times tables snakes and ladder online board game.
+Some like multiplication dice games which they can play by themselves or with a friend.
+Furthermore, they can also battle against the computer with times tables snakes and ladders online board game.

 Times tables snakes and ladders printable

-There are so many fabulous multiplication board games to select from times tables board games try a few and see which one works well for the child/ren.
+There are so many fabulous multiplication board games to select from.
+Try a few and see which one works well for the children.
 There are free games which can benefit children.
-See my multiplication games free here.
-I also have developed a range of times tables snakes and ladders printable games.
-I developed these as snakes and ladders an extremely easy game to learn and play.
+See my free multiplication games here.
+I also have developed a range of printable times tables games.
+I developed these as snakes and ladders, an extremely easy game to learn and play.
 I have included rules, but I always encourage children to make up their own rules and they love doing this.
 Read here about ways to help children learn the multiplication

 A printer and paper can be very inexpensive.
 I use this black and white brother printer laser( Brother HL-L2370DN Mono Laser Printer – Single Function.)
 I have been using it for years, and I am able to print much more than I could when I was constantly purchasing ink for ink jet printers.
 Laser is the best for families with children as it gives me so many copies and ink lasts a lot longer than an ink jet.

-Often children become board with games and toys, so it is best not to spend too much money on them.
+Often children become bored with games and toys, so it is best not to spend too much money on them.
 I find the simple games are the ones the children enjoy the most.
 You should not have to be spending 20 pounds and above to purchase a multiplication board game.
-There are many inexpensive and free ones available online 🙂
+There are many inexpensive and free ones available online. 🙂